mikelewis/watch_methods/README.md

     watch_method_added(methods, opts={}, &blk)

+   Where:

-   - Where methods can be a symbol, string, array, regex or any combination.
+   - methods can be a symbol, string, array, regex or any combination.
+This will be all the methods you want to monitor.

-   - opts currently has two optional parameters `:class_methods` to watch for class methods and `:once` to only run the given block once for a given watch.
+   - opts currently has two optional parameters `:class_methods` to watch for class methods and `:once` to only run the given block once for a given method.

    - a given block, which will get run after a given method to watch was added.